-- b) The project will utilize ground water wells for water supply.
+b) The project will utilize ground water wells for water supply.
 Conformance with the California Building Code will ensure, prior to the issuance of building or occupancy permits, that adequate water supply is available on site for sanitation and firefighting purposes.
 The applicant will also have to submit evidence to the Yuba County Environmental Health Department that the site can adequately support a well.
-There would be a less than significant impact. - c) i-iv) While the project would introduce impervious surfaces, which have the potential to alter recharge patterns, the level of development is small and percolation and groundwater recharge activity would remain generally unchanged.
+There would be a less than significant impact.

+c) i-iv) While the project would introduce impervious surfaces, which have the potential to alter recharge patterns, the level of development is small and percolation and groundwater recharge activity would remain generally unchanged.
 Furthermore, the project will not cause erosion or an increase in runoff.
-There would be a less than significant impact. - d) The project is not located within a 100-year flood plain, it is located within a 500-year flood plain.
+There would be a less than significant impact.

+d) The project is not located within a 100-year flood plain, it is located within a 500-year flood plain.
 Yuba County is an inland area not subject to seiche or tsunami.
 Mudflow is not an identified issue at this location; therefore, there would result in a less than significant impact from flooding, mudflow, seiche, or tsunami.

 XI.
-LAND USE AND PLANNING Would the project: Potentially Significant Impact Less Than Significant With Mitigation Incorporated Less Than Significant Impact No Impact a) Physically divide an established community? \boxtimes b) Cause a significant environmental impact due to a conflict with any land use plan, policy, or regulation adopted for the purpose of avoiding or mitigating an environmental effect?
+Wo LAND USE AND PLANNING uld the project: Potentially Significant Impact Less Than Significant With Mitigation Incorporated Less Than Significant Impact No Impact a) Physically divide an established community? $\boxtimes$ , Cause a significant environmental impact due to a conflict with any land use plan, policy, or regulation adopted for the purpose of avoiding or mitigating an environmental effect?

-- a) The project site is within an area of rural development within unincorporated Yuba County.
+a) The project site is within an area of rural development within unincorporated Yuba County.
 The proposed land division is not anticipated to create any physical division of an established community.
-Therefore, the development would result in no impact or division of an established community. - b) The project is consistent with the goals and policies of the Rural Residential, 5 Acres Minimum (RR-5) zone and the Natural Resources General Plan designation by creating parcels that are greater than 5 acres in size.
+Therefore, the development would result in no impact or division of an established community.

+b) The project is consistent with the goals and policies of the Rural Residential, 5 Acres Minimum (RR-5) zone and the Rural Community General Plan designation by creating parcels that are greater than 5 acres in size.
 There is no habitat conservation plan or natural community conservation plan exists for or near the project site.
 Land use impacts are anticipated to have no impact on habitat or conservation plans.

-XII.
-MINERAL RESOURCES Would the project: Potentially Significant Impact Less Than Significant With Mitigation Incorporated Less Than Significant Impact No Impact a) Result in the loss of availability of a known mineral resource that would be of value to the region and the residents of the state? b) Result in the loss of availability of a locally important mineral resource recovery site delineated on a local general plan, specific plan or other land use plan? \boxtimes a) and b) The project site is not known to contain any mineral resources that would be of value to the region or residents.
+XI I. MINERAL RESOURCES Potentially Less Than Significant Less Than No W ould the project: Significant Impact With Mitigation Incorporated Significant Impact Impact a) Result in the loss of availability of a known mineral resource that would be of value to the region and the residents of the state? $\boxtimes$ b) Result in the loss of availability of a locally important mineral resource recovery site delineated on a local general plan, specific plan or other land use plan? $\boxtimes$ a) and b) The project site is not known to contain any mineral resources that would be of value to the region or residents.
 Additionally, according to the Yuba County 2030 General Plan EIR, the project site is not delineated in an area identified to have surface mining activities or contain mineral resources.
 The project is expected to have no impact on mineral resources.